 IAAGG Committee Chairs are experienced genealogists, dedicated to the success of our organization.

 My name is Marva J Crews.
 I am a member of Light of the World Christian church.
 I retired from General Motors Corporation after working 33 years in various salaried positions.
 My genealogy research began some 25 plus years ago through family conversations and increased after joining Ancestry.com and perusing FamilySearch.org.
 I have been a member of the IAAGG for approximately (15) years.
-I have served as secretary as well as nominating committee chair.
+I have served as secretary, nominating chair, and parliamentarian.
 I am a member of the Tri-State Genealogical Society (IN-KYIL) as well as the Kentucky Historical Society.
-I am researching the surnames: Bowers, Hamilton, Rowan, and Pursley (maternal); White, Crimes and West (paternal) as well as slave owners John Folden and W G Baynham.
-Research includes southern Indiana, Kentucky, Illinois, and possibly West Virginia.
+I am researching the surnames: Bowers, Hamilton, Rowan, and Pursley (maternal); White, Crimes and West (paternal).
+Research includes southern Indiana, Kentucky, Illinois, and Missouri, and West Virginia.

 I hold a Masters Degree in Education and recently retired as a teacher in IPS.
 In addition, in December of 2008, I earned a second Masters Degree in School Administration and Supervision.
 I teach education classes for IVY Tech, Child Development Associate (CDA) classes, and serve as a Professional Development Specialist for CDA students.
 I have experience facilitating workshops for groups of 50-500 people on topics such as diversity, stress, positive discipline, inclusion, and others.
 In addition to the "work" I do, in my spare time, I love listening to all kinds of music, traveling, dancing, walking in nature, doing Zumba, viewing movies, participating in genealogy webinars, researching ancestors to build my family tree, learning ASL, and hanging out with close friends and family members.